PhobGCC/PhobGCC-doc/For_Makers/Phob2_Ordering_Guide.md

 You can then click "Save To Cart" and pay for your mounts.

+**NOTE: If you get asked about wall thickness, click "Yes" and confirm.
+It's okay**

 # Purchasing Other PhobGCC Parts

 The remaining parts can be purchased from distributers as listed below: